On the congruence kernel of isotropic groups over rings: Proof of the main theorem

-The proof of the main result of~\cite{RR} at the final step uses bounded generation of the elementary subgroup of a Chevalley group over the profinite completion $\hat R$ of a commutative ring $R$ with respect to elementary root generators.
-To settle the more general case we consider, we will need the following lemma.
+The proof of the main result of~\cite{RR} uses bounded generation of the elementary subgroup of a Chevalley group over the profinite completion $\hat R$ of a commutative ring $R$ with respect to elementary root generators.
+In our case, we need it for quasi-split groups.

-\begin{lem} Let $R$ be a local ring, $G$ a quasi-split simple simply connected group over $R$, $P$ a parabolic subgroup of $G$.
-Then there is an integer $N>0$ such that each element of $E_P(R)$ is a product of $\le N$ elements of $U_P(R)$ and $U_{P^-}(R)$. \end{lem} \begin{proof} Let $B$ be a Borel subgroup of $G$ contained in $P$.
-If $\rank\Phi_P=1$, then we have $B=P$; otherwise Lemma~\ref{lem:st-PQ} $(iii)$ shows that the claim of the present lemma for $P$ is implied by the one for $B$.
-Thus we can assume $P=B$.
+\begin{lem} Let $R$ be a connected semilocal ring, $G$ a quasi-split simply connected reductive group over $R$ such that the absolute root system $\Phi$ of $G$ is irreducible, and let $P$ be a strictly proper parabolic subgroup of $G$.
+Then $G(R)=E_P(R)$, and there is an integer $N>0$, depending only on $\Phi$, such that each element of $G(R)$ is a product of $\le N$ elements of $U_P(R)$ and $U_{P^-}(R)$. \end{lem} \begin{proof} Let $B$ be a Borel subgroup of $G$ contained in $P$.
+Since $\Phi$ is irreducible, $\Phi_B$ is irreducible.
+Then by Lemma~\ref{lem:lemma12} (i) we can assume $P=B$.
+The group $G$ is either split, or quasi-split of outer type ${}^2A_n$, $n\ge 2$; ${}^2D_n$, $n\ge 4$; ${}^{3(6)}D_4$ or ${}^2E_6$.
+Let $T$ be the maximal torus $B\cap B^-$ of $G$.
+By~\cite[Exp.
+XXVI, Th\'eor\`eme 5.1]{SGA3} we have